-- 1. For any accurate sense experience, I can imagine a situation which is indistinguishable from that sense experience but in which my environment is not as the experience says it is. - 2.
-There are situations which I cannot rule out which would make beliefs formed on the basis of sense experience false.

-(1) - 3.
-If you cannot rule out a situation which would make P false, you should not believe P. (Doubt → No Belief) - 4.
+- 1. For any accurate sense experience, there is a situation which is indistinguishable from that sense experience but in which my environment is not as the experience says it is. - 2.
+If a situation is indistinguishable from my own, I cannot rule it out. - 3.There are situations which I cannot rule out which would make beliefs formed on the basis of sense experience false.
+(1,2) - 4.
+If you cannot rule out a situation which would make P false, you should not believe P. (Doubt → No Belief) - 5.
 You should not form beliefs on the basis of sense experience.
-(2,3) - 5.
+(3,4) - 6.
 Sense experience is your only source of information about the world outside of you. - C. You should not form any beliefs about the world outside of you.
-(4,5)
+(5,6)